 At the front desk

-To easily process payments at your front desk before or after an appointment, opt for sleek hardware that complements your office, like Square Terminal, Square Register, or Square Stand with Square Reader for contactless and chip.
-You can also swipe cards on your office computer using Square Virtual Terminal and Reader for magstripe.
+To easily process payments at your front desk before or after an appointment, opt for sleek hardware that complements your office, like Square Terminal.
+You can also swipe cards on your office computer using Square Virtual Terminal.

 In the exam room

 If you want a mobile option to take payments into an exam room or office for privacy or ease (pediatricians, looking at you), you may opt to go for a mobile payment solution.
-You’ll be able to bring the payments right to a patient by taking payments on Square Terminal or on an iPad or iPhone using Square Reader for magstripe (with Lightning connector) or with a Square Reader for contactless and chip.
+You’ll be able to bring the payments right to a patient by taking payments on Square Terminal.

 Dr. Jonathan Kaplan, owner of Pacific Heights Plastic Surgery in San Francisco, uses Square Terminal to take payments at his practice.
 “The ability to take a sleek, bulletproof, dependable device into the exam room to charge the patient in private has upped our customer service game,” he says.
 “Now we can avoid the awkwardness of charging the patient at the front desk with everyone in the waiting room overhearing how much they spent.”